-– User-friendly video converting system to create eye-catching pixel animation sequences
+– User-friendly effect plugin to create eye-catching pixel animation sequences

 – 7 fully modular presets for a variety of pixelated styles